tomchaplin/grpphati_rs/README.md

 It is also recommended to use the provided parallel sparsifier.
 Good pipelines are provided in `grpphati_rs.GrPPH_rs` and `grpphai_rs.GrPPH_par_wedge_rs`.

+For example usage, please consult `examples/wedge.py` in the repository.

 ## Known issues

 - Graphs used with `RustRegularPathHomology` must be integer indexed.